Light gray square, with a dark gray border on the sides.

 • Payers require explicit evidence linking plaque analysis to indications like intermediate-risk chest pain or CAD-RADS 1-3 stenosis, per Medicare LCDs and commercial policies.
 Incomplete reports lacking quantitative plaque metrics (e.g., volume, composition) or physician interpretation trigger ~20-30% denial rates initially, necessitating appeals with structured templates.

-• Sites using Circle cvi42 can mitigate denial risks by leveraging its built-in AI quantification, interactive controls, and customizable report templates to produce LCD-compliant documentation linking plaque to indications like intermediate-risk chest pain or CAD-RADS 1-3.
-This ensures explicit evidence of medical necessity with quantitative metrics, slashing initial denial rates from 20-30% to under 5%
+• Sites using Circle's cvi42 can mitigate denial risks by leveraging its built-in AI quantification, interactive controls, and customizable report templates to produce LCD-compliant documentation linking plaque to indications like intermediate-risk chest pain or CAD-RADS 1-3.
+This ensures explicit evidence of medical necessity with quantitative metrics, slashing initial denial rates from 20-30% to under 5%.

 • Implement pre-billing QC checklists ensuring reports include quantitative plaque metrics, CAD-RADS linkage, and medical necessity (e.g., chest pain with 1-3 stenosis).